-Trump to provide $12 billion in aid to farmers to ease trade pain
+Move to help U.S. farmers shows Trump's commitment to tariffs

 “Tariffs are taxes that punish American consumers and producers,” Kentucky Republican Senator Rand Paul wrote on Twitter.
 “If tariffs punish farmers, the answer is not welfare for farmers — the answer is remove the tariffs.”

-Republican Senator Chuck Grassley of Iowa said the aid package is “encouraging for the short term.”

-“What farmers in Iowa and throughout rural America need in the long term are markets and opportunity, not government handouts,” Grassley said.

-Democratic U.S. Representative Jackie Speier of California, a major agricultural state, challenged the president on Twitter.
+Democratic Representative Jackie Speier of California, a major agricultural state, on Twitter accused Trump of trying to “placate the farmers that voted for you” with a $12 billion payment.

-“OK @POTUS - you created this mess with your trade war and now you are going to spend $12 billion to placate the farmers that voted for you,” she tweeted.

 SHORT-TERM BOOST?